 A factoring company who purchases your invoices will involve sending you money twice.
 The initial advance they send to you is 90% of the invoiced amount.
 For this example, realize every loan agreement is different, and this is only an estimate.

 When your clients pay their factored invoices in full, the factor pays you the final 10% of the invoiced amount.
 They subtract their factoring fee from the 10% being sent to you.
-Here is a simple breaks down of the process:
+Here is a simple break down of the process:

 - Submit your invoices to funding company